ansys/pyfluent/doc/source/user_guide/solver_settings/settings.rst

 :obj:`~ansys.fluent.core.solver.flobject.ListObject`.

 - The :obj:`~ansys.fluent.core.solver.flobject.Group` type is a static container with predefined child objects that can be accessed as attributes.
-For example, using the expression ``solver.setup.models.energy``, which resolves to :obj:`~ansys.fluent.core.generated.solver.settings_232.energy.energy`, which is a child of :obj:`~ansys.fluent.core.generated.solver.settings_232.models_1.models`, which itself is a child of :obj:`~ansys.fluent.core.generated.solver.settings_232.setup.setup`, and each of those
+For example, using the expression ``solver.settings.setup.models.energy``, which resolves to :obj:`~ansys.fluent.core.generated.solver.settings_232.energy.energy`, which is a child of :obj:`~ansys.fluent.core.generated.solver.settings_232.models_1.models`, which itself is a child of :obj:`~ansys.fluent.core.generated.solver.settings_232.setup.setup`, and each of those